mdancho84/mdancho84.github.io/_posts/2023-03-01-the-daa-method.md

 Here’s How I Applied D.A.A.
 To Build A $3,000,000 Revenue Stream (For My OWN Online Business)
 </h3>

 I want you to know that D.A.A. is not just a one-trick poney.
-D.A.A. is a time-proven, successful method for me.
+D.A.A. is a time-tested, successful strategy for me.

 In fact, I used it most recently in 2021 to help me grow revenue from email subscribers.